-Areas of improvement and recommendations by EEC Actions Taken by the Institution EEC's final recommendations and comments on the HEI's response content directly relevant to the topic.
-In particular, it should be ensured that, no matter what specific path a student takes with respect to elective choices, they will necessarily meet all LOs of the programme as a whole. possibility of later turning COS512 - "Introduction to AI" into a course on symbolic and neural-symbolic AI, by making at the same time the necessary changes to COS513 (Computational Intelligent Systems).
+that the programme is in Cognitive Systems and would benefit from compulsory content directly relevant to the topic.
+In particular, it should be ensured that, no matter what specific path a student takes with respect to elective choices, they will necessarily meet all LOs of the programme as a whole.

+studies.
+We have also discussed the possibility of later turning COS512 -"Introduction to AI" into a course on symbolic and neural-symbolic AI, by making at the same time the necessary changes to COS513 (Computational Intelligent Systems).
 We have also agreed to emphasize generative AI in the syllabus of the course COS513 (Computational Intelligent Systems), as well as to introduce a new course on AI Ethics.
 Importantly, we have also decided to include an induction course (that is already offered by our partner institution - the University of Cyprus) on the basics of Python, which will be the main programming language used throughout the Programme.
 As suggested by the committee, we will gradually implement these changes, following updates in the learning goals, and their matching to the overall goals of the programme.

-In addition to the significant effort required for the changes, the ongoing evaluation for the hiring of Similarly, we recommend a review new adjunct instructors at OUC, the need to hire new instructors for new courses to be offered for the first time due to the restructuring, and the joint nature of the Programme that requires approval from internal bodies of the two Universities, we believe that, realistically, these changes could be implemented with effect for the academic year 2025-2026.
+In addition to the significant effort required for the changes, the ongoing evaluation for the hiring of new adjunct instructors at OUC, the need to hire new instructors for new courses to be offered for the first time due to the restructuring, and the joint nature of the Programme that requires approval from internal bodies of the two Universities, we believe that, realistically, these changes could be implemented with effect for the academic year 2025-2026.
 We will submit the changes for review by CYQAA as soon as the updated structure of the program is ready.
-We agree with the committee.
-We are satisfied with the progress